Iain James: Eurovision

 James co-wrote the Eurovision Song Contest 2011 winning song "Running Scared" by Ell & Nikki, who were the first male-female duo to win the song contest since 1963.
 They were also the first Azeris to win the contest, winning in Düsseldorf in May 2011.

 James also co-wrote the Belgian entry at the Eurovision Song Contest 2013, "Love Kills" by Roberto Bellarosa, which placed 12th, and the British entry at the Eurovision Song Contest 2020, "My Last Breath" by James Newman.

-Personal life

-He is married to Kelli Young, formerly of pop group Liberty X.